MXR Analog Chorus and Phase 90 Effects Pedals Review

 Guitar players have regarded the MXR brand among the top names in effects pedals for a long time.
 Since the 1970s, MXR has produced some legendary gear over the years, and it has been used by the best players in the world.
 These days, MXR pedals are made by Dunlop, another respected name.

 I’m not one of the best players in the world, at least not yet, but the MXR and Dunlop brands still mean a lot to me, and I rely on their gear in many aspects of my playing.
-You can spend a lot on effects pedals, and there is nothing wrong with boutique gear, but it’s nice that many of the same MXR products that are used by the pros are affordable for everyday players.
+You can spend a lot of money on effects pedals, and there is nothing wrong with boutique gear, but it’s nice that many of the same MXR products that are used by the pros are affordable for everyday players.

 In this article, I’ll review two MXR pedals I’ve been using in my signal chain lately: the M234 Analog Chorus and M101 Phase 90.
 The Phase 90 is one of those pedals I’ve always wanted but never really got around to grabbing.